visgl/deck.gl/docs/layers/column-layer.md

 * Default: `false`

-Whether to generate a line wireframe of the hexagon.
+Whether to generate a line wireframe of the column.
 The outline will have "horizontal" lines closing the top and bottom polygons and a vertical line (a "strut") for each vertex on the polygon.